Tarzan in film, television and other non-print media: Video games

 Taito's 1982 arcade game Jungle King featured a character who resembled Tarzan.
 Copyright issues required Taito to rename the game, producing Jungle Hunt.
 The company retained the original character, albeit dressed in safari clothing complete with pith helmet.
 Gameplay remained unchanged; the player still fought crocodiles and swung from trees, but by ropes instead of vines.
 Jungle Hunt was subsequently adapted for play on numerous video game consoles and personal computers.

 Tarzan Goes Ape was released in the 1980s for the Commodore 64.

 Martech Games Ltd released Tarzan in 1986 for the ZX Spectrum, among other computing platforms.

 In 1999, games based on Disney's animated film Tarzan were released for the PlayStation, Windows, and Game Boy Color.
 The PlayStation and Windows version was later ported to the Nintendo 64 in 2000.

-Other games focusing on Disney's version of Tarzan include Tarzan Untamed (2001) for the PlayStation 2 and GameCube and Disney's Tarzan: Return to the Jungle (2002) for the Game Boy Advance.
+Other games focusing on Disney's version of Tarzan include Tarzan Untamed (2001) for the PlayStation 2 and GameCube and Tarzan: Return to the Jungle (2002) for the Game Boy Advance.
 Characters from the animated film have also appeared in Disney's Extreme Skate Adventure and Kingdom Hearts.

 In the first Rayman, a Tarzanesque version of Rayman named Tarayzan appears in the Dream Forest.